GlossProject/docs/index.rst

 Then you publish or upload your changes.

-As much as possible Gloss does the rest for you.
+As much as possible, Gloss does the rest for you.